5.2.3 Collection from Salary or Wages

 Starting employer withholding

-The Registrar will send a written notice to the payer's employer when a decision is made to collect a registered maintenance liability through employer withholding (section 45(1)).
+The Registrar will send a written notice to the payer's employer when a decision is made to collect a deductible liability through employer withholding (CSRC Act section 45(1)).
 The notice will:

 - specify the name of the payer,